 The EUDR covers commodities such as wood in addition to certain other commodities identified in the Regulation.
 In the case of wood, the derived products such as pulp, sawn timber, paperboard, tissue paper and several other products are covered.

 EUDR requires operators and traders to have a Due Diligence (DD) system in place to ensure that the products comply with the Regulation.
-Operators and traders are required to submit a Due Diligence Statement (DDS) in the EU TRACES system, operated by the European Commission.
+The forst operator is required to submit a Due Diligence Statement (DDS) in the EU TRACES system, operated by the European Commission.

 The TRACES system assigns reference and verification numbers to the wood and derived products subject to the DD statement.
 These numbers must be then provided forward in the supply chain.